-- Senior Instructor: To be eligible for the title of Senior Instructor, the faculty member must have completed 18 graduate hours in the relevant discipline, hold a master's degree or meet the established alternative qualifications, have a record of excellent teaching and service to the University, and hold a full-time appointment under the title of Instructor at the University for a minimum of six years.
-Initial appointment may not be made under this title; appointment must be by promotion from the title of Instructor. - Instructor: To be eligible for the title of Instructor, the faculty member must have completed 18 graduate hours in the relevant discipline, hold a master's degree or meet the established alternative qualifications, and possess a strong potential for excellence in teaching.
-The University no longer hires faculty under this title effective August 16, 2008. - 3.
-Senior Teaching Lecturer: To be eligible for the title of Senior Teaching Lecturer, the faculty member must have completed 18 graduate hours in the relevant discipline, hold a master's degree or meet the established alternative qualifications, have an outstanding record of teaching, and hold a full-time appointment under the title of Teaching Lecturer or higher at the University for a minimum of six years.
-Appointments holding this title must be conferred following promotion from Teaching Lecturer.
+- Senior Instructor: To be eligible for the title of Senior Instructor, the faculty member must have completed 18 graduate hours in the relevant discipline and hold at least a master's degree or meet the established alternative qualifications, have a record of excellent teaching and service to the University, and hold a full-time appointment under the title of Instructor at the University for a minimum of six years.
+Initial appointment may not be made under this title; appointment must be by promotion from the title of Instructor. - 2.
+Senior Lecturer: To be eligible for the title of Senior Lecturer, the faculty member must have completed 18 graduate hours in the relevant discipline and hold at least a master's degree or meet the established alternative qualifications, have an outstanding record of teaching, and hold a full-time appointment under the title of Lecturer or higher at the University for a minimum of six years.
+Appointments holding this title must be conferred following promotion from Lecturer.
 Individuals holding this title are not allowed to vote on issues concerning tenure and promotion policies and procedures for tenured and tenure track faculty.
-Individuals holding this title are allowed to vote on issues concerning promotion policies and procedures for candidates for senior teaching lecturer.
+Individuals holding this title are allowed to vote on issues concerning promotion policies and procedures for candidates for Senior Lecturer.